 Our field trips are an incredible way for students to see the very best of what Schlitz Audubon Nature Center has to offer.
-For elementary programs, your class starts the day with an introductory discussion as a large group, and is then split into smaller groups, each assigned to a Naturalist educator (generally 8-15 students per group).
-We believe breaking into small groups provides more attention to detail and a direct hands-on approach to give you and your students the highest quality programming available.
+Your class starts the day with an introductory discussion as a large group and then splits into smaller groups led by Naturalist educators for a more hands-on experience.
+These smaller groups then take to the trails, exploring the wide variety of diverse Wisconsin habitats including ponds, prairies, forests, and Great Lake Michigan shoreline that Schlitz Audubon has to offer.
 Teachers receive pre- and post-trip materials for each program, ensuring that your knowledge from Schlitz Audubon extends beyond our time together.
-Our programs take place rain or shine; we respect the efforts and resources required to bring your students to the Center, and don’t cancel due to weather.

 We welcome students of all abilities and strongly believe that everyone should have the opportunity to benefit from nature.
 Our Naturalists will work with you to meet the needs of students or teachers.
 In addition, many of the trails at the Center are wheelchair accessible to ensure access for anyone with mobility challenges.

 Through the generosity of donors, Schlitz Audubon is able to offer scholarship funding to help students have the opportunity to connect with nature.
-Scholarships are available to students who are eligible for onsite programming (buses and off-site programming are not supported).
-Scholarship-supported programming is limited to one program per class per season.
-Please contact the Registrar six weeks prior to your first preferred date of programming for more information.
+Scholarships are available to eligible schools for both onsite and offsite programming.
+Please contact our Registrar at firstname.lastname@example.org for details.